sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ## View an example

-1. To view an example bank statement PDF extraction, navigate to <https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=bank_statement&g=bank_statement>.
+1. To view an example bank statement extraction, navigate to <https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=bank_statement&g=bank_statement>.

    Sensible displays an example document in the left pane, and fields of extracted data in the right pane.